janus-idp/helm-backstage/charts/backstage/README.md

 ### Vanilla Kubernetes compatibility mode

 In order to deploy this chart on vanilla Kubernetes or any other non-OCP platform, please make sure to apply the following changes.
-Note that fieldsurther customization may be required, depending on your exact Kubernetes setup:
+Note that further customizations may be required, depending on your exact Kubernetes setup:

 ```yaml
 # values.yaml